 As part of their homework assignments in the physics class, students are given short writing activities in the form of "folder assignments" (submitted to the instructor in a two-pocket folder; hence the name).
-Typically, students receive 5 - 10 folder assignments each semester.
+Typically, students receive 5 folder assignments each semester.
 Upon collection of the folders, a block of time is set aside (approximately 6 - 8 hours) by the instructor to read them and provide each student with written feedback.
 This written feedback is absolutely essential.
-Numerous studies have pointed out the importance and value of prompt and thoughtful feedback to students 26-30.
-When students take time to reflect on their writing and on the comments provided, the folder becomes a highly effective tool in helping them uncover and then wrestle with their misconceptions while the learning is actually taking place.
+Numerous studies have pointed out the importance and value of prompt and thoughtful feedback to students [26] - [30].
+When students take time to reflect on their writing and on the comments provided, it helps them uncover and wrestle with their misconceptions about the Physics concepts.
+All the while learning is taking place.

 The content and structure of the writing assignments vary, depending on the goals and objectives for a particular topic or content area.
-For example, for some assignments students are asked to explain a problem or a concept that was discussed during a class session.
-Thus, students essentially have the answer to the problem in their hands when they write up this assignment.
-The rationale for this type of activity is that learning can be enhanced when students take on the role of teacher through their detailed responses and explanations.
-For other assignments students are sometimes asked to write (and actively think) about a question that pertains to content yet to be discussed during class.
-As a result, this helps students to better tune-in when the question resurfaces during a later class session.
+For example, some assignments asked students to explain a problem or a concept that was discussed during a class session.
+Thus, students essentially have the answer to the problem in their hands when they write up the assignment.
+The rationale for this is that learning can be enhanced when students take on the role of teacher through their detailed responses and explanations.
+For other assignments students are sometimes asked to think and write about a question that pertains to content yet to be discussed during class.
+This helps students tune-in when the question resurfaces during a later class session.
 Typical folder activities range in length from 1 - 4 pages.